Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] I want to create a feature that takes a screenshot of the whole screen without the AI assistant App being in it.
 - [ ] I want to meke it similar to the live screenshare feature that gemini offres.
 - [ ] I want to test other models

+Today, I worked on enhancing my AI assistant application.
+I focused on developing a feature to capture full-screen screenshots while ensuring the app window is excluded, inspired by Gemini's live screenshare functionality.
+I also explored integrating and testing other AI models to expand the app's capabilities.